sahil87/bloghugo/content/blog/switching-to-hugo-from-hexo.md

 Finally the dust settles, with a few compromises.

+#####TODOs:
-Need to add tags apart from just categories in the template.
+* Need to add tags apart from just categories in the template.
 A nice challenge!

-Also, before that, need to figure out shortcodes for youtube and fontawesome.
+* Need to figure out shortcodes for youtube and fontawesome.
 (About us page dependent on that)
+* To figure out how to publish to sahil.cc (to a separate github repo to allow https)
+* How are images used in hugo?